CatalogueOfLife/coldp/README.md

 #### specificEpithet
 The specific epithet in case of bi/trinomials.

+#### infragenericEpithet
+The infrageneric epithet in case of bi/trinomials.
+In zoological names often the subgenus.

 #### infraspecificEpithet
 The infraspecific epithet in case of bi/trinomials.

+#### cultivarEpithet
+The name of the cultivar for name governed by the cultivar code.

+#### appendedPhrase
+An optional, unrestricted, lose phrase appended to the name which is not covered by the existing attributes with strict semantics.

 #### publishedInID
 A referenceID pointing to the Reference table indicating the original publication of the name in its given combination